nasa/cumulus-api/content/granules.md

 ## Bulk Update Granules

 Update a batch of granules.
 Expects payload to contain a list of the modified granules as the existing granule values will be overwritten by the modified portions.
-Please see the `Udpate Granule` endpoint above for additional details regarding the update.
+Please see the `Udpate Granule` [endpoint](#update-granule) for additional details.
 Configuration for `dbConcurrency`, a configurable postgres database concurrency for the request, and `dbMaxPool`, the maximum number of postgres connections the request can make, is provided for improved database performance tuning.

 Returns status 200 on successful update, 201 on new granule creation, 404 if